Requirements-MFA-in-Film-and-Television-Directing

 Major Electives

-Students must choose any graduate level ANI, CP, DOC, FILM, POST, SCWR, or VFX courses or MCS 502.
+Students must choose any graduate level ANI, CP, DOC, FILM, POST, SCWR, or VFX courses or MPOP 502.

 Optional Los Angeles Quarter